TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-sync.md

 - Synchronise a Tyk Dashboard's APIs and Policies with your VCS (one-way, definitions are written to the Dashboard)
 - Synchronise a Tyk Community Edition Gateway APIs with those stored in a VCS (one-way, definitions are written to the Gateway)
 - Dump Policies and APIs in a transportable format from a Dashboard to a directory
-- Support for importing, converting and publishing Swagger/OpenAPI JSON files (OpenAPI 2.0 and 3.0 are supported) to Tyk.
+- Support for importing, converting and publishing Swagger/OpenAPI JSON files (OpenAPI 2.0 and 3.0 are supported) to Tyk Classic APIs.
+- Support for Tyk Classic and Tyk OAS APIs (see note)
 - Specialised support for Git.
 But since API and policy definitions can be read directly from the file system, it will integrate with any VCS.
 - Show and import [Tyk examples](https://github.com/TykTechnologies/tyk-examples)

+{{< note success >}}
+**Note**

+Tyk Sync supports you to work with [Tyk OAS APIs]({{< ref "getting-started/key-concepts/high-level-concepts" >}}), however as Tyk OAS is currently in [Early Access]({{< ref "frequently-asked-questions/using-early-access-features" >}}) we do not recommend their use in production environments.

+In Tyk Dashboard 5.2.2 we added a new configuration option `allow_unsafe_oas` which permits the modification of Tyk OAS APIs via the Tyk Classic API endpoints.
+In Tyk Sync 1.4.1 we added a new flag `--allow-unsafe-oas` to work with a Dashboard configured with this option enabled.
+This is not recommended action due to the risk of inconsistent behaviour and potential for breaking changes while Tyk OAS is in Early Access, but is provided for early adopters and will be deprecated later.
+{{< /note >}}

 ### Sync